If you’re a small to medium business owner, you’ll inevitably come across an energy contract with an electricity or gas tariff.

 Most business gas plans usually include non-seasonal single rate tariffs – meaning usage rates stay the same regardless of the time of day or year.

-However, distributors may offer seasonal tariffs in some states.
-A seasonal rate tariff means your usage rates differ between peak season (i.e. winter) and off-peak season.
+However, some distributors in Victoria may offer seasonal tariffs.
+A seasonal rate tariff means your usage rates differ between seasons, such as paying peak rates during winter, and off-peak in summer.
 Specific dates for these tariffs vary between distributors and states.

-You might have to pay a an ‘exit’ or ‘early termination’ fee if you have fixed rates and cancel your contract during the benefit period.
-Check your contract terms and conditions to see whether the cancellation fee applies to you.
+You might have to pay an ‘exit’ or ‘early termination’ fee if you have fixed rates and cancel your contract during the benefit period.
+Check your plan information and contract terms and conditions to see whether the cancellation fee applies to you.